pinkforest/pinkforest/2025-01-25-slabbable.md

 ## So what exactly is [Slabbable](https://docs.rs/slabbable) ?

-a trait designed for a very specific use, mainly as the storage layer within my io_uring abstraction involving complicated 3-way ownership and unforgettable lifetimes.
+a trait designed for a very specific use.

+I needed it as the storage layer within my io_uring abstractions involving complicated sandwitch of three-way ownership (Kernel-Userspace-Abstraction) and unforgettable lifetimes between them.

-## Why?
+## Why be so Abstract ?

 I simply wanted a harmonized but yet configurable type that acts a bit like [stable-vec](https://crates.io/crates/stable-vec), [slab](https://crates.io/crates/slab) or [slotmap](https://crates.io/crates/slotmap).